50 Meaningful December Traditions for Families

-The key?
-Relax, don’t expect perfection, and be grateful for every minute of life, no matter how messy.
-And here’s an early gift to make it easier: 37 ideas for Family Traditions to get your creativity flowing as you think about what would most nurture your soul, and your family's, this winter.
+Relax.
+Don’t expect perfection.
+Don't worry about getting it on instagram; just enjoy it now!
+Be grateful for every minute, no matter how messy.
+And here’s an early gift to make it easier: 50 ideas for Family Traditions to get your creativity flowing as you think about what would most nurture your soul, and your family's, this winter.

-3. Manage expectations.
-At the beginning of December, have each child tell you three desires:
+1. Manage expectations.
+At the beginning of December, sit down with each child for a special hot chocolate date.
+Ask them to tell you three desires:

 *One "together" present that you will do with them, like take them to the zoo.